MengXu95/GPDFJSS-MENG/README.md

 Xu, M., Zhang, F., Mei, Y., & Zhang, M. (2022).
 Genetic programming with multi-case fitness for dynamic flexible job shop scheduling.
 In *2022 IEEE Congress on Evolutionary Computation (CEC)* (pp. 1-8).

+If this code is useful for your research, please consider citing the relevant papers above.
+Good luck with your research!

 ---

 ## 12. Contact and acknowledgement